coffeenmusic/Altium-Scripts/README.md

 # Schematic
 - `Diff_Polarity_Checker`: Iterates pins on schematic and compares to the net names they are connected to.
 If it finds a P/N mismatch or similar (PD/DN, etc) it notifies the user
 - `ImportPinPackageLengths`: Import package delays from a csv on to a component
+- `CopySymbolParameterPlacement`: Tries to copy parameter positions from one symbol to another
+- `Testpoint_Generator`: Adds schematic tracks, nets, and user selected surface mount pad for every net on the design.

 # DBLib
 - BatchUpdateFromLibraries: Change from one part to another, but in batch fashion.